masc-ucsc/docs/docs/pyrope/14a-small_pyrope.md

 // Bitwidth constraints
 mut data:u32:[max=1000, min=0] = 0

-// Overflow behavior — always written as a statement-level prefix.
+// Overflow behavior — always written as a statement-level prefix
-// There is no sticky :[wrap=true] / :[saturate=true] attribute; every
-// narrowing assignment must annotate its overflow choice locally, or the
+// (not an attribute).
+Every narrowing assignment must annotate its
-// compiler rejects the assignment. mut result:u8  = 0
-wrap result = a + b                      // This operation wraps to u8
+// overflow choice locally, or the compiler rejects the assignment. mut result:u8  = 0 wrap result = a + b                      // This operation wraps to u8
 mut clamped:u8 = 0